Online MBA in Nebraska

 According to careerinfo.net, the state’s largest employers span multiple industries and include Offutt AFB (9000+), University of Nebraska (9000+), First Data (7000+), Liberty Tax SVC (6000+), and Vitamin Shoppe (6,000+).
 Each is unique, yet all desire to maximize revenue, minimize cost, reduce employee turnover, and achieve other common business goals.
 And as an MBA grad, you will help companies realize these goals by implementing your unique skill set.

 Potential salary levels provide a third way of assessing career outlook – and the numbers are very favorable for Nebraska graduates!
 However, the school that one attends does impact salary levels.
 The fact is, each school is a brand, and potential employers value brands differently.
 Take a look at the following data from Payscale.com for MBA and Masters graduates – there is quite the difference.

 - Bellevue University (MBA) early career pay: $62,500; Mid-Career: $96,700.

 - University of Nebraska- Omaha (Masters) early career pay: $52,700; Mid-Career: $82,100.

 - University of Nebraska- Lincoln (MBA) early career pay: $57,200; Mid-Career: $122,000.

-On a broad scale however, potential salary levels for graduates are excellent.
-Positions often held by MBA grads – general mangers, chief executives, marketing managers, financial managers – always outperform the mean salary for all occupations in Nebraska, which in 2015 was $42,630.
+On a broad scale, however, potential salary levels for graduates are excellent.
+Positions often held by MBA grads – general managers, chief executives, marketing managers, financial managers – always outperform the mean salary for all occupations in Nebraska, which in 2015 was $42,630.
 Popular positions held by MBA grads are listed below.
-There is quite the difference! (all data is taken from the BLS, March 2016).
+There is quite a difference! (all data is taken from the BLS, March 2016).

 - Chief Executives – $205,710